compiler-research/CppInterOp/docs/InstallationAndUsage.rst

 .. note::

-   Only for Linux x86_64 and Macos arm64
+   Only for Linux x86_64 and MacOS arm64

 .. code:: bash
    mkdir build